Back to Blog

 It has been a while since I have seen anyone swipe a physical debit card instead of tapping it or their phone or smart watch on a payment terminal.
 Apple Pay launched in 2014 and only a handful of places accepted it.
 Now, using an actual debit card is starting to feel like writing a check.
 The same thing is happening, but at a much faster pace with traditional search and how information is discovered, processed, and delivered.

-These aren't separate trends.
-While most organizations scramble to optimize for each new interface as it emerges, they're missing something fundamental.
+These are not separate trends.
+While most organizations scramble to optimize for each new interface as it emerges, they're missing the point.
 All these systems are drawing from the same well.

 Google won so many people over as the search interface of choice.
 Now that dominance is fracturing.
 What comes next?